 Highlighting the alliance between the U-M Department of Earth and Environmental Sciences and the A.E.
 Seaman Mineral Museum at Michigan Tech University, this case features their shared research, as well as striking mineral specimens you don't see just every day.

 Celebrate our state's rich geological formations, awe-inspiring prehistoric life forms, and diverse ecosystems in the Exploring Michigan exhibit.
-Large scale dioramas highlight our varied habitats and wildlife, and hands-on activities engage kids—and curious people—of all ages.
+Life-size dioramas highlight Michigan’s varied habitats and wildlife, and hands-on activities engage kids—and curious people—of all ages.